-Moray & Agnew is committed to ensuring an inclusive work environment in which everyone is treated fairly, with respect and dignity.
+Introduction Moray & Agnew is committed to ensuring an inclusive work environment in which everyone is treated fairly, with respect and dignity.
 Diversity and inclusion mean valuing an individual regardless of their gender, marital or family status, sexual orientation, gender identity, age, disability status, ethnicity, religious beliefs, cultural background, country of origin, socio-economic background, perspective, and experience.
 We believe a diverse and inclusive work environment encourages a range of perspectives and fosters excellence in supporting the business strategy of our firm.
 It also enables us to retain a diverse talent pool and be well placed to service the needs of our clients.

-Gender Pay Gap

-Our median base salary gender pay gap is 14.4% and our median total remuneration gender pay gap is 13.3%.
+Geoff Connellan - National Managing Partner Gender Pay Gap Our median base salary gender pay gap is 14.4% and our median total remuneration gender pay gap is 13.3% in comparison to the WGEA national average total remuneration gender pay gap of 21.8% and median total remuneration gender pay gap of 18.3%.
+Our legal employment differential is 4.45% which is significantly less than the industry average.

 Understanding the Gap

 We don't pay our employees differently based on their ethnicity or gender.
 The gender pay gap is caused by workforce composition factors.
 It is important to remember that pay gaps are not influenced by gender alone: experience, part-time work and time in roles are relevant.

-- Workforce Composition by role | a lower proportion of females are in senior leadership roles and a higher proportion in support roles. - Workforce Composition by status | a high composition of part-time and casual support roles which contributes to the gender pay gap.
+Workforce Composition by role

+A lower proportion of females are in senior leadership roles and a higher proportion in support roles.

+Workforce Composition by status A high composition of part-time and casual support roles which contributes to the gender pay gap.